 You can begin your journey to the World of Warcraft HERE or on

-A study published in the Journal of CyberPsychology and Behavior showed the game that keeps you glued to the screen and makes you ignore hunger and other basic needs is, by far, World of Warcraft.
+A study published in the Journal of CyberPsychology and Behavior showed that the game that keeps you glued to the screen and makes you ignore hunger and other basic needs is, by far, World of Warcraft.
 It would be no surprise in this context why World of Warcraft, played by millions of people, continues to keep fans plugged in.
 However, according to recent statistics, if in 2008 Blizzard Entertainment announced they managed to gather over 11.5 million paying players, by the end of June 2013, the producing company had to acknowledge the fact that worldwide subscriptions for WoW had dropped to 7.7 million.

 You can begin your adventure from HERE or on

-This is a single player RPG published by Bethesda Softworks and is the fifth game in the Elder Scrolls series, released back in 1994.
+This is a single player RPG published by Bethesda Softworks and is the fifth installment in the Elder Scrolls series, released back in 1994.
 Skyrim was released on November 11, 2011 for Microsoft Windows, PlayStation 3 and Xbox 360 and according to Statistic Brain, it sold 3.5 million units in the first 48 hours after the release.

 According to similar statistics, as of July 2012, an estimated 10 million copies have been sold; of those sales, 59% were for the Xbox 360, 27% for the PS3, and 14% for the PC.